Two boxing gloves are about to hit, and two flags are behind them — one has Surfshark's logo, and the other has an IPVanish logo.

 Cookie pop-up blocker

-It’s a browser extension that declines and rejects all cookies that are unnecessary.
-If some are crucial for you to continue those are accepted.
-Only Surfshark has it
+It’s a browser extension that declines and rejects all cookies.
+You can decide which sites’ cookies are important and disable the extension to accept cookies on them.
+Only Surfshark has it.

 NoBorders mode